 So, during the Iraq war, the Stryker armored vehicles showed themselves far from the best in terms of security.
 Iraqi soldiers calmly knocked out the "Strikers" from the RPG-7.
 The armored car could not stand the hit from the grenade launcher, as a result it was the Stryker crews that suffered very serious losses.
 The exact same scenario took place in Afghanistan: the Stryker crews suffered heavy losses, and armored vehicles were often knocked out from old anti-tank grenade launchers.

 Thus, real hostilities have shown - light wheeled armored vehicles need additional protection.
 Even the Polish public demanded to strengthen the protection of Wolverines, which at one time criticized the armored vehicle as dangerous for Polish soldiers.

 Therefore, the "Afghan" version of the Wolverine armored car, modified specifically for the participation of the Polish contingent in the hostilities in Afghanistan, already has additional armor of Israeli production.

 Ballistic protection in the "Wolverines" of the "Afghan" version was strengthened to full level 4 throughout the armored car.
 The front armor was also reinforced, which made it possible to provide protection against RPG-7 grenades.
 Indeed, there have been cases in Afghanistan when Polish armored vehicles with additional protection withstood RPG-7 grenades.

 However, in any case, like the other wheeled armored vehicles, the Wolverine can be used either against irregular formations with weak weapons, or, in the case of military operations against a more serious enemy, with solid support aviation, tank units and artillery.
-Providing reliable protection against bullets, the Wolverines in the basic version (not the "Afghan" one) are defenseless against RPGs, and in all versions against heavier weapons.
+Providing reliable protection against bullets, "Wolverines" in the basic modification (not Afghan) are defenseless against RPGs, and in all modifications against heavier weapons.